DonMacary/Survey/README.md

 get-networkinfo

-    get-networkinfo will get information about the network adapters the host has.
+    get-networkinfo will get information about the network adapters the host has using the GetAapterInfo API.

 get-processes